WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-azureml-guide-reference.md

 * Wallaroo SDK Install
   * Set up a Python virtual environment through `conda` with the libraries that enable the virtual environment for use in a Jupyter Hub environment.
-  * Install the Wallaroo Python wheel file.
+  * Install the Wallaroo Python SDK.
   * Connect to a remote Wallaroo instance.
 This instance is configured to use the standard Keycloak service.
 * Wallaroo SDK from Azure ML Workspace (Optional)
   * The following steps are used to demonstrate using the Wallaroo SDK in an Azure ML Workspace environment.
 The entire tutorial can be found on the [Wallaroo Tutorials repository]([Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/sdk-install-guides/azure-ml-sdk-install)).